Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 Pros

-• Fence can be adjusted to create square edges, bevels, or chamfers
+- The fence can be tilted to create square edges, bevels, or chamfers

 Cons

-• Unable to ensure that the second face or edge is parallel to the first
+- Can’t make the second face or edge parallel to the first

-• Requires additional tools like a planer and table saw to adjust the thickness of a board and square the second edge
+- You’ll still need other tools (like a planer or table saw) to finish milling a board and square the opposite edge

 How to Use a Jointer